Primate: Head

 The primate skull has a large, domed cranium, which is particularly prominent in anthropoids.
 The cranium protects the large brain, a distinguishing characteristic of this group.
 The endocranial volume (the volume within the skull) is three times greater in humans than in the greatest nonhuman primate, reflecting a larger brain size.
 The mean endocranial volume is 1,201 cubic centimeters in humans, 469 cm3 in gorillas, 400 cm3 in chimpanzees and 397 cm3 in orangutans.
 The primary evolutionary trend of primates has been the elaboration of the brain, in particular the neocortex (a part of the cerebral cortex), which is involved with sensory perception, generation of motor commands, spatial reasoning, conscious thought and, in humans, language.
 While other mammals rely heavily on their sense of smell, the arboreal life of primates has led to a tactile, visually dominant sensory system, a reduction in the olfactory region of the brain and increasingly complex social behavior.
+The visual acuity of humans and other hominids is exceptional; they have the most acute vision known among all vertebrates, with the exception of certain species of predatory birds.

 Primates have forward-facing eyes on the front of the skull; binocular vision allows accurate distance perception, useful for the brachiating ancestors of all great apes.
 A bony ridge above the eye sockets reinforces weaker bones in the face, which are put under strain during chewing.
 Strepsirrhines have a postorbital bar, a bone around the eye socket, to protect their eyes; in contrast, the higher primates, haplorhines, have evolved fully enclosed sockets.

 Primates show an evolutionary trend towards a reduced snout.
 Technically, Old World monkeys are distinguished from New World monkeys by the structure of the nose, and from apes by the arrangement of their teeth.
 In New World monkeys, the nostrils face sideways; in Old World monkeys, they face downwards.
 Dental pattern in primates vary considerably; although some have lost most of their incisors, all retain at least one lower incisor.
 In most strepsirrhines, the lower incisors form a toothcomb, which is used in grooming and sometimes foraging.
 Old World monkeys have eight premolars, compared with 12 in New World monkeys.
 The Old World species are divided into apes and monkeys depending on the number of cusps on their molars: monkeys have four, apes have five - although humans may have four or five.
 The main hominid molar cusp (hypocone) evolved in early primate history, while the cusp of the corresponding primitive lower molar (paraconid) was lost.
 Prosimians are distinguished by their immobilized upper lips, the moist tip of their noses and forward-facing lower front teeth.